withpulp/booklab/README.md

 ```
 When I've read a book that I like
 I would like to share it on my public wall
-So they can benefit as I did
+So that my followers may have a chance to read it
 ```

 ## Technical Outline